mike-lischke/antlr4ng/ReadMe.md

 The unit tests consist of tests for individual classes in the runtime (API tests) and the runtime test suite ported from Java.
 They execute in about 10s.

+### Runtime and API Tests

+These are the original tests from ANTLR4, extracted and ported to TypeScript.
+The two parts are:

+- API tests: unit tests for individual classes
+- Runtime tests: integration tests that use descriptors for different grammars and specific input and expected output.

+These tests together comprise 530 tests and run in 12.1s.

 ### Real World Example

-The following tables show the results of the benchmarks previously run on the JS runtime and on last release of this one.
+The following tables show the results of the benchmarks previously run on the old JS runtime and on last release of this one.
 Warm times were taken from 5 runs with the 2 slowest stripped off and averaged.

 Pure JavaScript release (with type definitions):